d-branco/common-core/README.md

 		leaks, valgrind or e_fence agains memory leaks

 #### Moulinette Rumors
-	TODO Remove all shell commands from the Makefile
+	DONE Remove all shell commands from the Makefile
 		The NORM refers that the Makefile is not checked by Moulinette.
 It's adderance to the norm is to be manually verified by the human evaluator.

 # Cyphertext